-To set the drawing scale, double-click a ruler to display the Document Preferences dialog box.
+To set the drawing scale, double-click a ruler to display the Preferences dialog box.
 Click Edit scale, and choose a preset or a custom drawing scale.
+If the rulers are not displayed, click View Preferences Rulers.

 Grid and baseline grid